dunc-0/dunc-0/README.md

 C, C++, Python, and VHDL<br>
 through my program.
 Trying to improve my skills.<br>

+I recently got into 3d printing and am learning the basics of 3d modeling and how to tune a 3d printer.
+I am also interested in SDR's and am currently using Unitrunker and DSD+ to learn more about Project 25 and trunked radio in general.

 Currently going through FreeCodeCamps HTML/CSS for my covid staycation.